logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 On the "User details" panel, click "MORE OPTIONS" -> "Reset password" button.

-After successfully resetting, copy the username and new password to send to the end-user.
+After you reset the password, copy and send it to the end-user.

 :::caution
 After closing the "Reset password" dialog, you can no longer view the password.